amrishparmar/RazerDesktopVisualiser/README.md

 # RazerDesktopVisualiser

 An application for visualising your PC desktop on your Razer Chroma keyboard.
 Created at AnvilHackIV.

 *Note*: It currently works best on full size keyboards.
 Though it will work on Razer laptop or TE keyboards, the right-hand side will be slightly cut-off.

+The functionality this program offers is now built-in to the latest builds of Synapse 3, so just use that if you have it.
+Although this is still useful if you're using Synapse 2.

 ## Running the program
 Minimum requirements: